 See also: The Benefits of Meditating in Nature

 Grab your binoculars and head outdoors!
 National Daylight Appreciation Day is the perfect time to get a dose of vitamin D thanks to the extended daylight hours.
-However, it’s recommended that you spend only 15 minutes of unprotected time in the sun in order to absorb vitamin D without increasing your risk of skin cancer.
+However, doctors recommended you spend no more than 15 minutes of unprotected time in the sun without increasing your risk of skin cancer.
 Wearing a good sunblock, choosing an SPF of 50 or higher and reapplying it at regular intervals will allow you to stay outside to safely enjoy the sun and fresh air for longer times, soaking up the myriad of health benefits.
 What better way to celebrate the day than grabbing your binoculars and heading out to spot a few birds bathing in the sun?
 Happy sunning!